How is a mesothelioma case prosecuted by Bergman Draper Ladenburg Hart?

 Asbestos is not dangerous in its inert form.
 However, when it is cut or disturbed, asbestos releases millions of microscopic fibers into the atmosphere.
 These fibers, when inhaled deep into the lung, can cause irreversible injury to humans.

-How do I know if I have an asbestos injury?
+How do I know if I have Mesothelioma?

 What types of treatments are available if I am diagnosed with an asbestos related disease?

 Many options are available depending on your preference.
 These options are available with more detailed information in the Resources section.

 Asbestos exposure occurs when asbestos fibers are released into the air.
 For example, this often occurs when thermal insulation such as pipe covering is either cut with saws during installation or when it deteriorates or is disturbed.
 Asbestos cements and fireproofing release fibers when they are mixed and when the dry mixture is scraped.

 Joint compound releases fibers when it is mixed and when it is sanded.
 Fibers are released from asbestos siding and asbestos cement pipe when it is cut with a power saw.
 Boilers release asbestos fibers during installation and major repair and gaskets give off fibers when they are scraped from pipe flanges.

 Asbestos pipe insulation was used extensively on military and civilian ships and many of our clients were exposed to asbestos while serving in the Navy or Merchant Marine or working in shipyards.
 Asbestos products were also prevalent in power plants, pulp and paper mills, oil refineries, aluminum plants, steel mills, chemical plants and other industrial facilities.
 Large steel frame buildings used fireproofing on the steel girders and residential and commercial structures often used asbestos containing siding and joint compound.

 Can I sue for an asbestos injury even if I never personally worked with asbestos?